GroundAura/The-Handy-Icon-Collection-Collective/docs/description-md/description_detailed.md

 ### \[font=Verdana\]**Other Icon Packs:**\[/font\]

-Icons that are **not** included in T.H.I.C.C., for permissions or other reasons.
+Icons that are **not** included in THICC, for permissions or other reasons.
 These icons can only be utilized when additional mods are installed.
 Previews of these icons are provided (on separate articles) for your convenience.

 - [BOOBIES Immersive Icons](https://www.nexusmods.com/skyrimspecialedition/mods/89241) ([Preview](https://www.nexusmods.com/skyrimspecialedition/articles/6445))